An Efficient Watermarking Method for Latent Diffusion Models via Low-Rank Adaptation and Dynamic Loss Weighting: Introduction

-A direct approach to achieve the goal of model identification and ownership verification is through \textit{model watermarking}, which involves embedding an identity message (watermark) into the model itself.
-In this letter, we focus on invisible watermarking.
-Without loss of generality, in the following, we broadly categorize the existing methods for LDM watermarking into three main categories.
+A direct approach to achieving model identification and ownership verification is through \textit{model watermarking}, which involves embedding an identity message (the watermark) within the model parameters.
+The watermark must satisfy the principles of unobtrusiveness and robustness \cite{barniDNNWatermarkingFour2021}.
+Unobtrusiveness implies that the watermark should not interfere with the model's primary task or significantly degrade its performance.
+Robustness means that the watermark should withstand potential modifications, such as post-processing, fine-tuning, or other model modifications.
+In particular, when it comes to the protection of LDMs in open and untrusted environments, the embedded watermark should be retrievable from the output without the need to feed it with a specifically crafted input (box-free watermarking \cite{surveyDeepNeural2021}).
+Without loss of generality, in the following, we broadly categorize the existing LDM watermarking methods into three main categories.